vjebelev/quandl/README.md

 ## Usage

-Make sure Quandl API key is setup in your config file (example below is for Elixir 1.9+), if using an older version use Mix.Config instead of Config.
+Make sure Quandl API key is setup in your config file.

 ```elixir
 import Config